IvoNet/advent-of-code/README.md

 # ivonet package

-To use the ivonet package please create e file called `ivonet.pth` in the virtual env `site-packages` folder e.g. in `PROJECT_DIR_HERE/venv/lib/python3.9/site-packages/ivonet.pth` in that file put one string with the exact (fully qualified) path to the ivonet package parent folder in the project (root of project). e.g.
-`/Users/YOUR_USERNAME/dev/advent-of-code/`
-do not include the package name itself just the path to the folder where it lives
+Contains many of the convenience methods / classes and functions I created while solving these puzzles and use in the puzzles.

+Just run the `enable_ivonet_package.sh` script from the root if this project in a terminal.

+it will:

+- create e file called `ivonet.pth`in the virtual env `site-packages` folder.
+- in that pth file it will place the location if this project root and that is it.
-now the ivonet package is accessible from all the years when running in the virtual environment.
+- now the ivonet package is accessible from all the years when running in the virtual environment.

 # What is completed...

 ## 2021

 - 50 stars!

 ## 2020

 - days 1..11
 - 12 part 1
 - 17, 24